 In accordance with law, the Board shall inspect their schools/facilities for asbestos-containing building material and prepare management plans that make recommendations for the reduction of asbestos hazards.

-The Superintendent shall designate the Director of Facilities facilities supervisor as the person responsible for assuring the Board is in compliance with the Asbestos School Hazard Abatement Program.
+The Superintendent shall designate the facilities supervisor as the person responsible for assuring the Board is in compliance with the Asbestos School Hazard Abatement Program.